harness/developer-hub/docs/internal-developer-portal/flows/flows-input.md

 There's also the ability to pass additional scopes when requesting the `oauth` token from the user, which you can do on a per-provider basis, in case your Workflow can be published to multiple providers.

-Note, that you will need to configure an **connector** for your source code management (SCM) service to make this feature work.
+Note, that you will need to configure a **connector** for your source code management (SCM) service to make this feature work.

 ## Pre-fill workflows with URL Params

-We can now automatically load IDP Workflow forms pre-filled using the `formData` URL query parameter. eg: `https://app.harness.io/ng/account/account_id/module/idp/create/templates/default/a-python-lambda?formData=%7B%22project_name%22%3A%22auto%20filled%22%7D`
+We can now automatically load IDP Workflow forms pre-filled using the `formData` URL query parameter.
+Eg: `https://app.harness.io/ng/account/account_id/module/idp/create/templates/default/a-python-lambda?formData=%7B%22project_name%22%3A%22auto%20filled%22%7D`

 The query parameters `?formData=%7B%22project_name%22%3A%22auto%20filled%22%7` in the end of the URL allow you to automatically fill in values of the form.
 Please see the below table for explanation of individual tokens in the query param.